lxsmnsyc/solid-mason/README.md

 ## Notes

-- Masonry's layout order is based on the shortest column when a new element is being calculated width.
+- Masonry's layout order is based on the shortest column at the time a new element is being inserted.
-- Each children must have a pre-calculated height.
-Width is already provided by the masonry, but height is crucial for resolving columnar layouts.
+- Each children must have a definite height on initial paint.
+Elements, like images, that changes height dynamically won't be re-adjused automatically by the mansory container.

 ## License